 On selected days on-site guests can enter a theme park an hour before opening or two hours after closing.
 This is a nice perk, especially at the end of the night.
 We really enjoyed the extra two hours to enjoy the park during our last visit.
 All we had to do was swipe our magic band and we were off enjoying the rides.

 There are so many different hotel themes on-site that your family might have a tough time deciding where to stay.
 From pop culture to safari and sports to wilderness, Disney has something for everyone.
 Plus the hotels are in price tiers going from value to deluxe.
 Do not worry about lack of services at the values.
 They have less amenities then the moderate and deluxe hotels but still offer Disney magic.

 Not many places can boast boat, bus and monorail transportation.
 On our last visit we were able to take all three to different destinations we were visiting.
 The kids enjoyed the theme parks as much as how we arrived.
 It was a really fun way to get around the Disney property.

-Disney offers so much to their on-site guests.
+Staying on-site at Walt Disney World gives you a vacation from the real world.
 From beautifully themed properties to getting you to the theme parks everything is taken care of.
 The attention to detail and the added perks are a great value.
 Whether you are on a limited budget or the sky is the limit, Disney has something for everyone and can really enhance your vacation.
-Looking for more Disney tips check out my guide for your first visit.